Skip to content Skip to footer navigation

 It's important to consider the pros and cons of different styles before you buy

-But Ashley warns: "The design of side-by-side fridges is fundamentally flawed.
-Because the compartments are so tall and narrow, they tend to have very poor temperature evenness, and you'll get cold and hot spots.
+But design of side-by-side fridges have tall and narrow compartments, and they tend to have very poor temperature evenness.
+You're also likely to get cold and hot spots.

 French-door fridges combine the convenience of a bottom-mount fridge with good capacity and extra features, but they're often bulky and expensive, which means they're not suited to every budget or smaller kitchens.